-Congratulations on your decision to seek public office.
-Elections & Voter Services is dedicated to serving the citizens of Minneapolis by administering the election process with integrity and by promoting voter participation.
+EVS is dedicated to serving the citizens of Minneapolis by administering each election with integrity and promoting voter participation.
 Our actions are centered on a strong commitment to ensure all qualified voters have free, impartial, and equitable access to the ballot box.
-We believe that candidates for local office and elected officials play an equally important role in this process.
+We believe that candidates for local office play an equally important role in this process.

-To assist you, we have created this Candidate Information Packet to serve as a condensed and comprehensive source of information.
+Whether you are an experienced official seeking re-election or a first-time candidate, our office is here to help you.
+One way we do this is by creating a Candidate Information Packet to serve as a condensed source of information.
 I encourage you to review it thoroughly.